javivi001/horus/doc/installation/synology.md

 Firts of all, you need a Synology Nas updated, with ssh access with root credentials.
 [Guide](http://forum.synology.com/wiki/index.php/Enabling_the_Command_Line_Interface)

 Then, you have to Install [Debian Chroot](https://synocommunity.com/package/debian-chroot) addming the Synocomunity repo.
-As the says:
+As they says:

 Step 1:- Log into your NAS as administrator and go to Main Menu → Package Center → Settings and set Trust Level to Synology Inc. and trusted publishers.